ejw-data/proj-key-inventory/README.md

 ## Collaborators
 Currently there are no collaborators and advanced features will probably not be made available due to the potential for this app to be commercially distributed.
 Please contact repo owner to request collaboration interest or access to the full source code and installation instructions.

-## Future Features
+## Longterm Features
 - Priority Goals
-    *  Deploy to the cloud - AWS, GCP, Azure (Microsoft), IBM Cloud
-    *  Refactor two functions related to finding codes and updating the database.
     *  Add unit testing and starting dataset
     *  Add splinter synthetic monitoring and error handling that is logged
     *  Create user logs and monitor cloud performance
-    *  Add form logical tests
+    *  Add form logical tests - actions to take if the form is not completely filled out (simple logic already applied)
-    *  Move queries to query.py and disperse code via functions
-    *  Use font awesome for icons
     *  Analyze query performance
-    *  Add requirements.txt file
     *  Add repo formatting and linting checks on local commit and remote push
-    *  Add messaging system
-    *  Add image upload option per user

 - Stretch Goals
     *  Create app with problem reporting section - report broken doors/locks, report access issues (scanner not working), room plaque updates
     *  Create mobile app interface that would allow QR code scanning in request and problem reporting (QR would be on each door plaque)